Falconerd/pie/README.md

 - RLE is used for horizontal runs of pixels that have the same index.
 - The vertical axis is not considered.

-Runs cannot be no longer than 255 pixels - runs wrap to the next row;
-as a byte array is 1-Dimensional and has no concept of rows.
+Runs can be no longer than 255 pixels and they wrap to the next row as a byte array is 1-Dimensional and has no concept of rows.

 Palette Compression